Share it on:

 - In the last 500 years, human activity has forced over 800 species to become extinct.

 What are the Different Levels on the Red List?

 There are seven levels or classifications of risk status on the Red List:

-There are a number of ways to take part in National Endangered Species Day, and learn about conservation efforts in your area.
+There are many ways to participate in National Endangered Species Day, and learn about conservation efforts in your area.
 Take time to read up on some of the species that are approaching extinction, and if you are able to go to a local zoo or aquarium that houses some of these species, be sure to organize a big group visit!
-Make sure you use the hashtag #endangeredspeciesday on social media and share pictures of some of the cutest and majestic endangered critters you meet that day.
+Make sure you use the hashtag #endangeredspeciesday on social media and share pictures of some of the cutest and most majestic endangered critters you meet that day.

 You can also volunteer at SeaQuest! #SQtotheRescue aims to inform communities on how to rescue, educate and conserve endangered and threatened wildlife.
-Some key iniatives are to:
+Some key initiatives are to:

 SeaQuest is committed to protecting our world’s oceans, wildlife, and endangered animals.
 We focus on how to be proactive in finding solutions.
-To learn more about endangered species, book your visit today at any of the following locations: Utah, Las Vegas, Dallas-Fort Worth, Denver, Sacramento, Minneapolis, Connecticut, Lynchburg, New Jersey, and Atlanta.
+To learn more about endangered species, book your visit today at any of the following locations: Utah, Las Vegas, Dallas-Fort Worth, Denver, Sacramento, Minneapolis, Connecticut, Lynchburg, New Jersey.